phillipluther/jet-set/README.md

 # JetSet

-A tiny, simple, powerful, dynamic library for setting, getting, and watching application state.
+A tiny, dynamic library for setting, getting, and watching application state.
+It behaves just like a Javascript object ({}).

 1. [Installation](#installation)
 2. [Usage](#usage)